kensanata/mastodon-archive/README.md

 # Mastodon Archive

-This tool allows you to make a archive of your statuses, your favourites and the media in both your statuses and your favourites.
+This tool allows you to make an archive of your statuses, your favourites and the media in both your statuses and your favourites.
 From this archive, you can generate a simple text file, or a HTML file with or without media.
 Take a look at an